seanpburke/Nifty/README.txt

     #define nft_substring_class nft_string_class ":nft_substring"

-The benefit should now be apparent: if nft_string changes its place in the class hierarchy, these changes will propogate automatically to the value of nft_substring_class.
+The benefit should now be apparent: if nft_string changes its place in the class hierarchy, these changes will propagate automatically to the value of nft_substring_class.

 Given the nft_string_class macro, the nft_string_cast() function that we